xelatihy/yocto-gl/docs/yocto_gl.md

     - frame():      Default constructor.
 Initializes to the identity frame.
     - frame():      Basic and origin constructor.
 Equavalent to columns of affine matrix.
     - frame():      Rotation and traslation constructor.
-    - frame():      conversion from matrix.
-Assumes the matrix is affine, so use with care.
     - operator[]():      Element/column access
     - operator[]():      Element/column access
-    - pos():      Frame origin.
-    - pos():      Frame origin.
-    - rot():      Frame rotation
-    - rot():      Frame rotation
     - x:      Axes and origin data
     - y:      Axes and origin data
     - z:      Axes and origin data